 Claiming Sanctuary

-In the Middle Ages, the tradition of Sanctuary was written into Law, and went far beyond the provision of shelter, allowing even convicted criminals to evade capture.
-Many a tale is told of desperate criminals who beat the Law to reach the safety of a Church.
+In the Middle Ages, the tradition of Sanctuary was written into Law, and went far beyond the provision of shelter, allowing criminals to evade capture and mob justice.
+Many a tale is told of desperate criminals who beat the Law by reaching the safety of a Church.

-These days this legal protection has long disappeared, but it still remains possible to sleep in and around Britain’s churches.
-The Church in England, Scotland and Wales is ‘Established’, meaning it is part of the structure of HM Government, meaning the Church is technically ‘ours’.
+This legal protection has long disappeared, but it still remains possible to sleep in and around Britain’s churches.
+The Church in England, Scotland and Wales is ‘Established’, making it is part of the structure of HM Government, meaning the Church is technically ‘ours’.
 It belongs to you and I.

-So you should feel a basic right to claim respectful Sanctuary in and around churches.
-When I created the British Pilgrimage Trust, this was one of the ideas I conceived and worked on.
-So many churches sit empty, and are vulnerable to theft.
-Allowing a Wayfarer or pilgrim to sleep in/around an empty church can reduce the security risk.
-Along the Old Way route (pre-Covid) I arranged for 10+ churches to allow pilgrim shelter.
-The post-Covid landscape remains to be seen.
+So we should feel a basic right to claim respectful Sanctuary in and around churches.
+When I created the British Pilgrimage Trust, this was one of my main ideas and hopes for the project.
+So many churches sit empty, unloved, and vulnerable to theft.
+Allowing a pilgrim to sleep in/around an empty church can reduce this security risk.
+Along the Old Way route I arranged for 10+ churches to allow pilgrim shelter.

-In general, to sleep inside a church you need to telephone or email ahead to ask the vicar or churchwarden directly for permission.
-You can find contact details on the Find A Church website.
-Or the A Church Near You website.
+In general, to sleep inside a church you should telephone or email ahead to ask the vicar or churchwarden for permission.
+You can find contact details on the Find A Church website, or the A Church Near You website.
 When you call, be clear that you have all sleeping kit required, and you don’t need anything more than permission to be there.
-And remind them that you will act as security all night to keep the roof lead safe.
-Be sure to tell them you are a Pilgrim.
-This is the password that makes it easier for a church to consider your stay as ‘ancilliary worship’ - vital for insurance purposes - rather than their trying to justify repurposing their building as a secular campsite.
-Insurance companies exert a lot of control over churches, so you need to help the church play the game.
+Be sure to tell them you are a pilgrim.
+This is the password that makes it easier for a church to consider your stay as ‘ancilliary worship’ - vital for insurance purposes - rather than their needing to wrap their heads around repurposing their building as a secular campsite.
+Insurance companies exert a lot of sway over churches, so help the church to play the game.
+Also be sure to remind them that you will act as security all night to keep the roof lead safe.

-However, asking permission is often a way for churches to say no. Churches without a tap and loo will usually refuse Sanctuary, for understandable reasons.
+However, asking permission can be a shortcut for nervous folk to simply say no. Churches without a tap and loo often refuse Sanctuary, for understandable reasons.
 Or churches with priceless art, or intolerant neighbours, might take the safe course and refuse permission.

-So you may prefer to claim Sanctuary without asking first, and simply find a corner of the churchyard and lay low.
-Arrive late and rise early, and leave no trace.
-This method prevents worrying anyone with requests for permission (of course, don’t do this if you already asked and they said no!).
-The disadvantage of this is that it doesn’t build up a momentum of people asking, which may eventually be met.
+So pilgrims can bypass these mechanisms and simply claim Sanctuary without asking first.
+Just find a corner of the church/yard/porch and lay low.
+Arrive late, rise early, and leave no trace.
+This prevents worrying people with requests for permission.
+Of course, don’t do this if you already asked and they said no!
+The disadvantage of not asking is that this doesn’t build up the momentum of people asking, which may eventually be met.

 With or without human permission, if you are going to claim sanctuary it is crucial to ask the place itself - and to take seriously the response you get.
-Before you settle, circumambulate the building or space (walk around it clockwise) to let it know you’re there.
+Before you settle, slowly circumambulate the building or space (walk around it, usually clockwise) to let it know you’re there.
 Then sit a while in silence, and try to feel with your body where you are.
-Listen to sounds around you.
-Birds in many traditions are seen as spiritual messengers.
+Listen to the sounds around you, especially birdsong.
+In many spiritual traditions birds are seen as messengers of divinity.
 Try to interpret the feeling of their songs as offering welcome/unwelcome.
-Your sensitivity to such things will soon increase.
-Most places, in my experience, are pleased to be asked, and welcome a sleeping human as much as they would any other animal.
-But not everywhere.
-You’ll soon feel that tingle of unwelcome, and more fool you if you persist in such a case.
+Your sensitivity to such distinctions will soon increase.

 The same goes for choosing exactly where to sleep.
 In a church, you may wish to avoid sleeping directly on top of a tomb.
-However, the whole church is basically a large ancient tomb, filled with thousands of years of local ancestors.
-That is partly why they are such good places to sleep - you encounter the lineage of people in the local landscape in a very deep way.
-What dreams may come as you rest in peace!
-I am convinced that such sleep benefits your meetings in person with living locals the next day.
-You’ve already made friends with their great-great-grandparents.
+However, the whole church is basically one large ancient tomb, filled with thousands of years of local ancestors.
+That is partly why they are such good places to sleep - you encounter the lineage of local people in a very deep way.
+What dreams may come, as you rest in peace!
+I am convinced that such sleep benefits your meetings in person with living locals the next day, for you’ve already made friends with their great-great-grandparents.

 One of the safest places to sleep in a churchyard, energetically, is beside the East Wall.
 This is nearest to the altar, and I like to imagine a church like a bar magnet, and the pattern of iron-filings as the safe spots around it.
 But that’s just me.
 Feel your own way.

-If you can sleep inside, churches almost always have plugs for the hoovers, so be sure to recharge your devices and external batteries.
+If you can sleep inside, churches almost always have plugs for the hoovers.
+So be sure to recharge your devices and external batteries.
 There is usually a tap to be found in the churchyard somewhere too.
 In terms of using the loo, it’s best to leave the premises and find somewhere off-site.
-If there’s one thing that might cause emotional upset in a churchyard, it’s people using it as a toilet.
+If there’s one thing that might cause emotional upset, it’s people using the churchyard as a toilet.
+If you have to go, look for the compost heap where your deposit will be beneficial.

-Churches also usually have a porch.
+Churches usually have a porch.
 Sometimes these are locked shut, but often they remain open, and many have no doors at all.
-You can pre-plan this by looking online for images of the church.
+You can pre-plan this by searching online for images of the church.
 Church porches make excellent stone hotels.
-Look out for light sensors that will come on when you move.
+Beware light sensors that come on when you move.
 A hiking sock can usually fit over the sensor to ensure undisturbed sleep.
 If you are challenged by an early-rising parishioner, be sure to respond with gentle righteousness.
 Remember, the password is ‘Pilgrim’.
-And whatever your spiritual outlook, adopting a vague Christian persona can be helpful.
+And whatever your spiritual outlook, adopting a vaguely Christian persona can be helpful.
 Offering a ‘God Bless You’ never goes astray.

 north-stoke.jpg